Gas Engineer Salary UK: What You Can Earn in 2026

-Become certified with F-gas training courses, complete with two to three weeks of in-house training from an expert instructor with MGE Training.
+Become certified with F-gas course training, complete with two to three weeks of in-house training from an expert instructor with MGE Training.
 Book your place today by calling 0121 557 7009 to start your journey in getting your recognised F-gas qualification.

 The F-gas Cat 1 course is a level three Regulated Qualifications Framework (RQF) qualification awarded by LCL.
 The Cat 1 F-gas course is ideal for experienced engineers looking to become qualified to work on all refrigeration, air conditioning and heat pump equipment containing fluorinated greenhouse gases.